 The revival of Florence's wine windows has been championed by the Wine Windows association which, in addition to promoting the tradition with tours, has affixed plaques under the pint-sized wall openings.

 The Florence-based cultural association says that it is not just vino being handed out through the little windows these days, with the surreal sight of hands offering customers gelato, coffee, spritz and even books.

-For full details (in English) about the history of the buchette del vino, and where to find them, see the Wine Windows website.
+For full details about the history of the buchette del vino, and where to find them, see the Wine Windows website.

 EVENTS THIS WEEKview calendar